codyburleson/notes-on-solid/cburleson/notes-local-solid-server-with-docker.md

 }
 ```

-Lets now look at the file syste in the container.
+Lets now look at the file system in the container.
 We get shell access into the container with the following command:

 `docker exec -it solid bash`